How a person is affected by a stroke depends on

-- The Stroke Careviver Support Network led by the American Heart Association.
+- The Stroke Caregiver Support Network led by the American Heart Association.

-- Local speech therapy specialists at All Care Therapies in Georgetown as well as Reavis Rehab & Wellness Center in Round Rock.
+- Local speech therapy specialists at All Care Therapies in Georgetown.

 Most stroke survivors begin to make significant improvements after three to four months of persistent rehabilitation, but some survivors may need to continue their exercises and treatment plans for upwards of two years after their stroke.
 Though some people make full recoveries, others will never be the same again.
 By staying strong for them and uplifting their spirits each day, your love and support can make a major difference in their short and long-term prognosis.